Athlon007/MOP/.github/ISSUE_TEMPLATE/template-bug-report.md

 **Game Version:** [e.g. 15.11.2019/Experimental]

 **Mod Report:**
- [Go into mod settings and click "Generate mod report", and paste the content here]
+ [Go into mod settings and click "I FOUND A BUG", and paste the content here]

 **Additional context**
 [Add any other context about the problem here.]